 These tasks may seem completely unachievable right now and you may look at them and not believe you could even get past the first task.
 That's OK.
 These tasks are not a checklist you have to pass, these tasks are just a guideline and for some people they may be a lifelong process but in working through these tasks it gives us a path to follow when life can seem lost and so unbearable.

-I am a Registered Clinical Counsellor and Certified Grief Counselling Specialist and offer grief counselling to youth and adults in B.C. through either online therapy or in-person sessions in North Vancouver.
+I am a Registered Clinical Counsellor and Certified Grief Counselling Specialist and offer grief counselling to youth and adults in B.C. through either online therapy, telephone, or in-person sessions in North Vancouver.